spurs v newcastle united match reports

 John Tudor gave the Magpies the lead and Stewart Barrowclough extended that lead to 2-0 after the break.
 However, John Pratt and John Duncan hit back to earn Spurs a point on their visit to the North-East.

-Spurs - Jennings, Naylor, Knowles (Coates), Pratt, Young, Osgood, McNab, Perryman, Duncan, Chris Jones, Neighbour
+Spurs - Jennings, Naylor, Knowles (Coates), Pratt, Young, Osgood, McNab, Perryman (c), Duncan, Chris Jones, Neighbour

 Ref : -

-11.01.1975 A hat-trick by Alfie Conn took the headlines in this big win at St. James' Park.
-The Scot hit two in the first half, which ended 4-0 to Spurs with further goals from John Duncan and Cyril Knowles.
+11.01.1975 A hat-trick by Alfie Conn took the headlines in this big win at St. James' Park, as Spurs ran out 5-2 winners at the home of Newcastle United.

 Unused Sub. : -